joshbegley/nyt-latest/README.md

 `The World Health Organization reported a record increase in global coronavirus cases on Friday, with the total rising by 228,102 in 24 hours.`\
 https://nytimes.com/reuters/2020/07/10/world/americas/10reuters-health-coronavirus-cases-who.html?searchResultPosition=9

-**Bulgaria, Croatia Take Vital Step on Road to Joining Euro**\
+**Bulgaria, Croatia Take Vital Step to Joining Euro**\
-`Bulgaria and Croatia have been accepted into ERM-2 mechanism, a mandatory waiting room for joining the euro, kicking off the currency bloc's first expansion in half a decade, the European Central Bank said on Friday.`\
+`Bulgaria and Croatia have been accepted into ERM-2 mechanism, a mandatory stage for joining the euro and beginning the currency bloc's first expansion in half a decade, the European Central Bank said on Friday.`\
 https://nytimes.com/reuters/2020/07/10/world/europe/10reuters-eurozone-economy-croatia-bulgaria.html?searchResultPosition=10